The perfect house plant: How to care for your Peace Lily

 Care couldn’t be easier.
 Place plants in a brightly-lit spot, which is sheltered from draughts.
 Water when the potting mix is dry to the touch and don’t allow pots to sit in water.
 Plants that have become overly dry will wilt.
 These pots may need to be soaked in water to rehydrate the potting mix and allow the plant to revive.

 Dust the leaves from time to time and repot when the plant becomes too large for its container.
-Use a good quality potting mix and fertilise with liquid fertiliser occasionally when the plant has new growth.
+Use a good quality potting mix, such as Supersoil Professional Indoor, Balcony and Hanging Basket Mix, and feed with an indoor-specific liquid fertiliser such as Osmocote Pour+Feed House Plant Fertiliser occasionally when the plant has new growth.
 Remove dead blooms and leaves, cutting them at the base.

 Black leaf edges or black leaves and stems indicate overwatering and wet soil conditions.
 Check that drainage holes in the base of the pot are not blocked and cut back on watering.
 Cut off discoloured leaves, removing them at the base.